 What happens after euthanasia?

 Two common options after the procedure include taking home for burial or cremation (individual if you'd like to get their ashes back).
-We offer cremation services that pick up at our hospital, or we can refer you to one of the area Pet Cemeteries or Pet Loss Facilities.
+We offer cremation services that pick up at our animal hospital, or we can refer you to one of the area Pet Cemeteries or Pet Loss Facilities.
 Because saying goodbye is difficult, we recommend having after death plans arranged prior to your visit for euthanasia.
 No matter what you decide to do, don’t feel pressured to choose one option or another; choose the option that is best for you.
 Some pet owners feel that an urn with their pet’s remains helps the grieving process.
 Others think leaving the pet with the veterinarian is easier for them emotionally.
 Still others might memorialize their pet by planting a tree and scattering their ashes beneath it, or painting a rock to display in our Pet Memorial Garden near our sunroom.
 Because your pet has peacefully passed, it is now your decision to do what is best for you.

 The bereavement process is different for every pet owner.
 Some only take a couple days for mourning while others take months.
 It is completely normal to mourn the loss of your pet, and you should never feel obligated to put a time limit on what is the “right” amount of time.